tldr-pages/tldr/CONTRIBUTING.md

 These are all guidelines, not strict rules.
 Use proper judgement, keeping simplicity and user-friendliness as the top priorities.

-When in doubt, have a look at a few existing pages :).
+When in doubt, have a look at a few existing pages.

 ## Markdown format